HSBC Clean Air Achievers

 The online component was directly linked to a Teachers Manual of additional activities and lessons on the themes of air quality, health, active transportation, goal setting and healthy lifestyle choices.
 (Vivid, personalized, credible, empowering communication)

 At the end of each presentation, classes were invited to join the annual Champions Challenge for a chance to win $1,000 to go towards a green initiative at their school and to participate in a sporting event with two Clean Air Champions.
 First prize went to the class–or school if the entire school decided to participate–that had the year's best Trip Tracker results and the most participants.
 Second and third place prizes were both $500.
 (Building motivation over time, Challenges, Incentives)

 In some cases, the Champion was invited back for a second visit.
 "The first visit is more about the message and the second one is more celebratory, to reinforce the message," said Ms. LaFramboise.
 "The Champions come back and discuss with the kids what their challenges were; it's more of a dialogue than a presentation."

 The program was delivered in all 10 Canadian provinces in both English and French.
 CAC adapted the program for geographic variances or socio-economic disparities by allowing each student to work towards personal goals.

 Crystal Phillips in a classroom

-CAC also conducted surveys after every Champion presentation and conducted one-by-one interviews with select teachers and Champions.
-The exit survey addressed the overall program attributes and tools and resources as well as the role of the Champion.
+CAC also conducted surveys after every Champion presentation and conducted one-on-one interviews with select teachers and Champions.
+In addition, an exit survey conducted at the end of the school year addressed the overall program attributes and tools and resources as well as the role of the Champion.